 Teaching students how to effectively use information resources is at the core of Geisel Library's mission.
-The library's instruction program is structured to promote the cultivation of information literacy, starting with foundational skills in the freshman year and progressing toward advanced discipline-specific skills in the senior year.
+The library's Research and Information Literacy Instruction program is structured to promote the cultivation of information literacy, starting with foundational skills in the freshman year and progressing toward advanced discipline-specific skills in the senior year.
 These skills help students produce higher-quality research papers and presentations, while preparing them for future success in graduate study or their chosen profession.
 For more information about our program's design and objectives, see our Information Literacy page.

 Library instruction is available in a variety of forms, including traditional instruction sessions in the library classroom, short drop-in presentations, hands-on workshops, one-on-one appointments, and research guides and tutorials on the library website.
 Our librarians can collaborate with faculty to custom-tailor library instruction to meet the needs of their classes.
 Contact your department's liaison librarian to discuss how we can be of assistance.

 Faculty are invited to bring their classes to the library classroom for traditional instruction sessions.
 These sessions can be tailored to specific class assignments, and can include a hands-on component that will enable students to get a head-start on their research.
 Library sessions can cover topics such as how to search library databases, critically evaluate sources, or locate specialized types of information.
-The library classroom is equipped with 24 student laptops to facilitate active learning and hands-on exploration.
 To schedule a session, contact your liaison librarian.

 There are other ways that faculty can incorporate library instruction into courses.
 Here are examples of past collaborations between librarians and Saint Anselm College faculty.
 Ask your liaison librarian about these or other possibilities.

-- Course-integrated instruction: a librarian works with an instructor to develop a research assignment, then conducts hands-on sessions in which students are introduced to the best resources for completing the assignment and given time to work on their own topics
+- Assignment co-development: a librarian works with an instructor to develop a research assignment, then conducts hands-on sessions in which students are introduced to the best resources for completing the assignment and given time to work on their own topics

 - Evening workshops: the instructor encourages students to attend a research workshop outside of class time, in which students are given basic instruction followed by an opportunity to work on their research with a librarian available to help